-I’ve written about airplane food before, though it’s generally something I avoid (the food, not the writing or airplanes).
-On long flights (there’s nothing to eat on short routes anymore), especially from New York to Europe, I figured that my time was spent better sleeping than eating, a preemptive strike against the inevitable jet lag.
+On long flights, I’ve always figured that my time was spent better sleeping than eating, a preemptive strike against the inevitable jet lag.

 Confession: I kind of like air travel.
 I don’t like the discomfort of it, but I like the nowhereness of airports and the sky, of disappearing completely for several hours, of hiding out in no country.
 Of course, these same things can also make it wildly alienating.
 My recent flight back to Paris from Hong Kong was a lonely ride, indeed.